WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ## 2022 02 16 | Intro to CSS
 Starting the CSS Intro in class.
 Also, working on the SB05.
 Fixing the filter.
 I need to set up a check flag feature that will help me keep from adding additional cards that I did not want.
 [UPDATE] As it goes, I both fixed and broke the main filter.
 Everything will filter as long we select a type.
 However, if I select size, align, or legend, it all breaks (>.<).
 I will continue working on this after class.

+## 1140 | CSS Float
+Started the CSS Floats and Positioning Ls and Ex.
+This one is hard.
+I think it is harder because we need to work with the code that is supplied.
+This is a lot different because you need to read someone else's code and make decisions based on someone else's organization.
+This is great (hard, but great) because we will be working with others.
+It is a challenge I highly appreciate.

 ---